How to Help a Dog with Hip Dysplasia?

 Mild Hip Dysplasia In Dogs

-This rapid growth can lead to canine hip dysplasia, as their underdeveloped hips and joints do not sufficiently support the dog's weight and pressure.
+This rapid growth can lead to dog hip dysplasia, as their underdeveloped hips and joints do not sufficiently support the dog's weight and pressure.

-If you notice bunny hopping, swaying, difficulty rising or climbing stairs, they may be suffering from this progressive disease.
+If you notice tenderness in the hip socket, bunny hopping, swaying, difficulty rising or climbing stairs, they may be suffering from this progressive disease.

 So whether you have a massive ball of fluff or a tiny fluffy puppy, make sure to keep an eye on their health while they're growing up.

-If puppies aren't treated until they're older, canine hip dysplasia can progress to painful hips, waddling instead of walking, and weak muscles.
+If puppies aren't treated until they're older, hip dysplasia in dogs can progress to painful hips, waddling instead of walking, and weak muscles.

 However, if this condition is left without treatment altogether, your pup may develop osteoarthritis and other hip deformities later in life.